explosion/spaCy/docs/source/guide/overview.rst

     >>> are.check_flag(en.CAN_NOUN)
     False

-spaCy makes it easy to write very efficient NLP applications, because your feature functions have to do almost no work: almost every lexical property you'll want is pre-computed for you.
+spaCy makes it easy to write efficient NLP applications, because your feature functions have to do almost no work: almost every lexical property you'll want is pre-computed for you.
 See the tutorial for an example POS tagger.

 Benchmark
 ---------

-The tokenizer itself is also very efficient:
+The tokenizer itself is also efficient:

 +--------+-------+--------------+--------------+
 | System | Time	 | Words/second | Speed Factor |